Statistical Analysis#

 Common statistical tests: Correlation#

-When you have two continuous variables, it is likely a correlation statistics that you want to calculate.
+When you have two continuous variables, it is likely a correlation statistic that you want to calculate.
 We can do this with the function cor().
-For example to calculate the correlation between age and BP at baseline we can run:
+For example, to calculate the correlation between age and BP at baseline we can run:

 %%R